 What is SOC 2 Compliance?

-Our penetration testing services are designed to facilitate compliance with the PCI-SOC 2 security testing requirements.
+Our penetration testing services are designed to facilitate compliance with the SOC 2 security testing requirements.

 Reasons to Become SOC 2 Compliant